namitjagtiani/terraform-azure-private-endpoint-udr-nsg-preview/README.md

 # Using Azure Private Endpoints UDR and NSG support preview

-This repo contains the components required to test the Azure Private Endpoint UDR and NSG preview functionality outlined in the This site was built using [Blog article](https://namitjagtiani.com/2021/12/13/azure-private-endpoints-udr-and-nsg-support/).
+This repo contains the components required to build and test the Azure Private Endpoint UDR and NSG preview functionality outlined in this blog article [Blog article](https://namitjagtiani.com/2021/12/13/azure-private-endpoints-udr-and-nsg-support/).

 ## Deployment diagram